 The maximum tuition fee is the equivalent of 9 semester hours.
 Students who enroll for 9 or more hours per semester are automatically regarded as full-time students and are charged a flat full-time rate.
 Students enrolled for fewer than 9 units are charged on a per-unit basis.
 The tuition rate is subject to annual change.

 Requests for refund of tuition paid by a student who is withdrawing from a degree program should be made by submitting a Withdrawal Form to the Graduate School office.
 Requests for refund of tuition paid by a student who is withdrawing from a specific course should be submitted in writing to the Graduate School registrar.
 The last date of class attendance is ordinarily used in determining the amount that can be refunded.
 Students withdrawing within the first two weeks of classes will receive a full refund; those withdrawing before the end of the fourth week pay 20 percent; those withdrawing before the end of the eighth week pay 40 percent.
 There is no refund after the eighth week of the semester except for reasons of health.
-Such reasons must be certified or verified by Student Health Services, in which case the university will make a prorated refund of tuition if notice of withdrawal is received before the end of the 12th week of the semester.
+Such reasons must be certified or verified by Habif Health and Wellness Center, in which case the university will make a prorated refund of tuition if notice of withdrawal is received before the end of the 12th week of the semester.
 Students who have had their full tuition remitted for them by their school or by a third party will not receive any refund.

 There is also a health fee for full-time students in degree programs based on the Medical Campus.
 It includes coverage equivalent to a health insurance plan.
 Details can be found on the Student & Occupational Health Services website.